pauloelias/eslint-config-javascript-standard-core/README.md

 - Fixes formatting errors with Prettier
 - Lints + Fixes JavasScipt via [eslint-config-standard](https://github.com/standard/eslint-config-standard)

-Custom rules can be [found here](.eslintrc.js).
-You can overwrite any of these settings or fork the entire thing to create your own.
+Custom rules can be [found in the `.eslintrc.js` file.](.eslintrc.js) You can overwrite any of these settings or fork the entire thing to create your own.

 ## Installing